-Colgate-Palmolive’s toothbrush, Acti-Brush, was innovative in the 1990’s, but since then, competitor’s toothbrushes have surpassed Colgate’s on the market.
+Colgate-Palmolive’s toothbrush, Acti-Brush, was innovative in the 1990s, but since then, competitor toothbrushes have surpassed Colgate’s on the market.
 Colgate-Palmolive hired Altitude, a design consulting firm focused on human-centered designs, to create a new toothbrush model.

-The Altitude team extensively researched the audience, and then developed the Motion, a new, slimmer, high-powered toothbrush with oscillating heads and an arcing neck.
+The Altitude team extensively researched the audience and then developed the Motion, a new, slimmer, high-powered toothbrush with oscillating heads and an arcing neck.
 The entire product, from superficial features to performance, centered around one critical question: will this serve our user’s needs?
-Ultimately, the Motion was successful by solving a user’s problem -- needing a slender toothbrush that could still deliver on performance -- the industry hadn’t previously addressed.
+Ultimately, the Motion successfully solved a user’s problem -- needing a slender toothbrush that could still deliver on performance -- the industry hadn’t previously addressed.

 Remember the days of paying $1.99 for one song, or hanging around the aisles of Walmart, searching for your favorite album?

-One of the most impressive displays of human-centered design, I’d argue, is Spotify -- a product that showed me my prior method for purchasing music was a problem, before I even recognized it as one.
+I'd argue that one of the most impressive displays of human-centered design is Spotify -- a product that showed me my prior method for purchasing music was a problem before I even recognized it as one.

-Spotify succeeded by empathizing with their users’ struggle to pay for music from disparate sources, and created a solution we could all embrace.
-Thanks to Spotify, users are able to get all their music in one place, for one monthly fee.
+Spotify succeeded by empathizing with their users’ struggle to pay for music from disparate sources and created a solution we could all embrace.
+Thanks to Spotify, users can get all their music in one place for one monthly fee.
 I’m willing to pay more for that kind of tailored, customized, helpful service.

-Before handy fitness trackers, we’d have to estimate how many calories we burned in a day, and find inherent motivation to be more active (which, as we all know, is an untrustworthy source).
+Before handy fitness trackers, we’d have to estimate how many calories we burned in a day and find the inherent motivation to be more active (which, as we all know, is an untrustworthy source).

 The invention of products like Fitbit is undeniably human-centered.
-The inventors of fitness trackers recognized people’s challenges with tracking and maintaining fitness goals, and provided a useful long-term solution.
-The product works with the user in mind, by telling the user how many calories she burned, and urging her to get more exercise.
+The inventors of fitness trackers recognized people’s challenges with tracking and maintaining fitness goals and provided a useful long-term solution.
+The product works with the user in mind by telling the user how many calories she burned and urging her to exercise more.

-Venmo is another example of a product which solved a problem before most people realized it was one.
-I personally didn’t see how cumbersome exchanging money was, until Venmo provided a solution.
+Venmo is another example of a product that solved a problem before most people realized it was one.
+I personally didn’t see how cumbersome exchanging money was until Venmo provided a solution.

-In fact, the founders of Venmo, Andrew Kortina and Iqram Magdon-Ismail, stumbled across the idea of Venmo only when they themselves encountered the problem.
-They took a trip to New York City, and Iqram forgot his wallet.
+The founders of Venmo, Andrew Kortina and Iqram Magdon-Ismail, stumbled across the idea of Venmo only when they encountered the problem.
+They went to New York City, and Iqram forgot his wallet.
 Andrew paid for everything, and at the end of the trip, Iqram wrote him a check.

-During that exchange of money, they thought to themselves, “Why is this still the best way of exchanging money?
+During that exchange of money, they thought, “Why is this still the best way of exchanging money?
 Why can’t we do this on our phones?”

-The Venmo founders needed to solve a problem they encountered, and built a solution from which other people could also benefit.
+The Venmo founders needed to solve a problem they encountered and build a solution from which other people could also benefit.

 Hopefully, these examples confirm the usefulness of human-centered design for creating long-lasting and innovative products.
 You’re now ready to tackle your creative process from a new angle -- the human angle.